virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

   return fract( sin( h ) * 43758.5453123 );
 }
 ```
-The idea is to shuffle the input in any way you like using prime numbers and then turn it into a number in the range [ 0.0, 1.0 ] which you can then transform into any range.
-The above is taken from [Random / noise functions for GLSL].
+The idea is to shuffle the input in any way you like using prime numbers, then convert it into a number within the range [ 0.0, 1.0 ] which can then be transformed into any desired range.
+The example above is taken from [Random / noise functions for GLSL].

-With a hash function, we can create [Perlin Noise]:
+With a hash function, we can generate [Perlin Noise]:
 ```glsl
 float perlin_noise2dx1d( in vec2 p )
 {